UK warns China after BBC journalist ‘beaten’ by police during protests

 Grant Shapps said there was ‘no excuse’ for the treatment of Edward Lawrence by Chinese authorities.

-Business Secretary Grant Shapps said on Monday that the incident was of “considerable concern” after the BBC said Edward Lawrence was “attacked” in Shanghai.
+Foreign Secretary James Cleverly on Monday described the incident as “deeply disturbing” and Cabinet colleague Grant Shapps said it was of “considerable concern”, after the BBC said Edward Lawrence was “attacked” in Shanghai.

-The broadcaster said it was “extremely concerned” after the cameraman was “arrested and handcuffed” while covering demonstrations over China’s Covid-19 restrictions, and then “beaten and kicked” by police.
+The broadcaster said the cameraman was “arrested and handcuffed” while covering demonstrations over China’s Covid-19 restrictions, and then “beaten and kicked” by police.

 Mr Shapps told Sky News: “There can be absolutely no excuse whatsoever for journalists who are simply covering the process going on, for being beaten by the police.